grbtm/django-rest-api/README.md

 # django-rest-api
 Simple RESTful HTTP API to query a dataset.
 Implemented with Django Rest framework.

-The REST API offers an interface to query a dataset from a RDBMS.
+The REST API offers an interface to query a dataset from a RDBMS (example sqlite database is included in repo).

 Consider an example dataset such as:
 ```